Jumbo Loan vs. Conventional Loan: What You Need to Know

 • Choosing the best financing method to purchase your home depends on your goals.

-Overview: Jumbo Loan vs. Conventional
+Jumbo Loans vs. Conventional Loans

 Jumbo loans are typically used to finance high-value properties, surpassing the conforming loan limits set by federal housing agencies.
 These limits vary by region and may change yearly, but if the home you want exceeds these thresholds, a jumbo loan might be your option.